Health Benefits of DHA: An Omega-3 Fatty Acid in Fish and Algae

 Docosahexaenoic Acid Research

 Tantalizing observations suggest that docosahexaenoic acid may have wonderful health benefits, but the results of some experiments with the chemical have been disappointing.
 More research is needed to clarify the functions of DHA in our bodies.
-For example:
+Some questions that need to be answered are listed below.

 - How do DHA's effects differ from EPA's effects?